 But I do recommend that you pound the breasts beforehand when possible.
-The easiest way I have found to do this is using a zip top bag.
-The gallon size will easily hold two to three breast at a time, and the bag is thicker than plastic wrap and does NOT tear or move off the meat you are pounding.
+The easiest way I have found to do this is by using a zip-top bag.
+The gallon size will easily hold two to three breasts at a time, and the bag is thicker than plastic wrap and does NOT tear or move off the meat you are pounding.

 Fennel - I love roasted fennel.
 It's such a wonderful mild vegetable when roasted.
 To find out more, read my article on how to prepare and use fennel.

-Delicata Squash – I have become a huge fan of this “delicate” squash.
+Delicata Squash - I have become a huge fan of this "delicate" squash.
 While I love all squashes, many are a PITA to work with.
 Butternut is difficult to peel, Acorn is almost impossible to peel, and well, the list goes on.
-Delicata can just be easily halved, scooped, and sliced, diced or whatever.
-No peeling require.
+Delicata can just be easily halved, scooped, and sliced, diced, or whatever.
+No peeling required.
 So just wash, cut, scoop, slice, done.